Anjiang-Wei/EquiBench/README.md

 ## Daily Setup

-1. cd into the repo folder
+1. Navigate to the repository directory

     ```Shell
     cd EquiBench